legendu-net/docker-lubuntu/readme.md

 It is suggested that you do NOT use this Docker images and its offspring images as there are issues (please refer to Known Issues) and it is not pratical useful.

+## Prerequisite
+You need to [install Docker](http://www.legendu.net/en/blog/docker-installation/) before you use this Docker image.

 ## Usage in Linux/Unix

 Please refer to the Section